Merlin-Alex/Customer-Churing/README.md

 - Other models like Random Forest, XGBoost, and SVM were also tested (see notebook for full details).

 ### Threshold Optimization:
 - Tuned probability thresholds for better business-aligned results.
+The threshold of 0.38 was chosen based on maximizing the F1-score from the precision-recall curve.
+This approach balances precision and recall to optimize the model’s ability to identify churners effectively.

 ## Results Summary:
 ### Model Variants: